UoS-HGIG/GenePy-1.3/README.md

 cut -f 1,2,4,5,6,7,11 ALL_genepy.hg38_multianno.txt >freqanno

 # transform/prepare output, this script automatically fixes missmatch between line in the vcf and annotation
 # if any fix fail, it will be prompted and replaced with "NAN".
-Open the caddout.tsv and find the correct annotation.
 If NAN are not removed, GenePy will fail.
+The cross-annotate-cadd.py script will always fail at positions chr6:75085419 and chr17:6787257.
+The scores for these can be filled in manually by cross-checking with caddout.tsv
 gunzip caddout.tsv.gz
 python cross-annotate-cadd.py